top of page

 ree

-But there’s another part of the picture that often gets overlooked: dads and partners can experience perinatal mood disorders, too.
+But there’s another part of the story that often gets overlooked: dads and partners can experience perinatal mood disorders, too.

-A new dad walks in months after the baby is born—exhausted, irritable, disconnected, maybe even feeling ashamed that he’s struggling.
+In my therapy office in Morrisville, NC, I see it more often than people realize.
+A new dad walks in months after the baby is born—exhausted, irritable, disconnected, and sometimes ashamed that he’s struggling.

 He doesn’t always know what to call it, but he knows he doesn’t feel like himself anymore.